primary data and secondary data

 What are the advantages of using these two types of data?
 Which tends to take longer to process and which is more expensive?
 This column will help to explain the differences between primary and secondary data.

-With a combination of these two data sources, the researchers were able to determine which factors predicted a shorter work absence among injured workers.
-This information was shared with return-to-work professionals to help improve return to work for other injured workers.
+Going back to the return-to-work study mentioned above, the researchers could also examine secondary data in addition to the information provided by their primary data (i.e. survey results).
+They could look at workers’ compensation lost-time claims data to determine the amount of time workers were receiving wage replacement benefits.
+With a combination of these two data sources, the researchers may be able to determine which factors predict a shorter work absence among injured workers.
+This information could then help improve return to work for other injured workers.

 The type of data researchers choose can depend on many things including the research question, their budget, their skills and available resources.
 Based on these and other factors, they may choose to use primary data, secondary data–or both.

-Source: At Work, Issue 54, Fall 2008: Institute for Work & Health, Toronto
+Source: At Work, Issue 82, Fall 2015: Institute for Work & Health, Toronto

 This column updates a previous column describing the same term, originally published in 2008.